chanonroy/portfolio/README.md

 ## 🚀 Deployment

 The code for this project is deployed using Vercel.
-Deployed from master
+Deployed from master.